 - Don’t take it personally.
 Don’t think there is something wrong with you because you feel afraid to fight or feel fear every time you do.
 Even though it might not feel that way to you, there’s no need to be embarrassed or ashamed about it because it’s only natural.
 Only a very low percentage of all people feel no fear at all when fighting.
 But they usually have other psychological issues and you probably don’t want to trade with them.
 The others who don’t feel fear are the idiots who haven’t yet realized they aren’t immortal and that fighting is dangerous…

 - Learn about the psychological and physiological side of fear.
-Especially if you feel intense fear, study what goes on in your mind and body when it goes through an adrenal stress event.
+Especially if you feel intense fear, learn about what goes on in your mind and body when it goes through an adrenal stress event.
 This has been studied extensively and reading up on this will help squash that nagging voice in your head that whispers you’re the only one who feels fear.
-By the way: guess what?
-Your opponent feels the exact same thing as you…
+By the way: your opponent feels the exact same thing as you…

 - Fear manifests itself in different ways to different people.
 Some people tremble.
-Others feel light headed or feel their stomach turn.
+Others feel light-headed or feel their stomach turn.
 Or their minds go blank and they freeze.
-Still others don’t manifest a lot of symptoms and don’t even realize they’re afraid until afterwards.
+Still others don’t manifest a lot of symptoms and don’t even realize they’re afraid until afterward.
 Or they have negative, destructive thoughts undermining their fighting spirit.
 It’s different for everybody and it can also change from one fight to the other.

 - There is no one-size-fits-all solution, no matter what people try to sell you.
 People are all different.
 Situations and contexts too.
 What works for you might not work for somebody else and vice versa.
-Sure, certain things seem to work for a large portion of the people but that doesn’t guarantee success for you personally.
-Just keep trying until you find an approach that works.
+Sure, certain things seem to work for a large portion of people but that doesn’t guarantee success for you personally.
+Keep trying until you find an approach that works.